 The Foreign and Commonwealth Office (FCO) advise against all travel to south-west Mindanao and the Sulu archipelago because of on-going terrorist activity and clashes between the military and insurgent groups.
 The FCO advise against all but essential travel to the remainder of Mindanao for the same reasons.
 See Terrorism and Local Travel.

 Around 20 typhoons hit the Philippines each year.
 Most typhoons occur from June to December.
 There may be flooding and landslides.
 You should monitor the progress of approaching storms.
 See Natural disasters.

 There is a high threat from terrorism, including kidnapping.
 See Terrorism

-With the exception of Philippine Airlines (PAL), all air carriers certified in the Philippines are banned from operating to/from the EU.
+With the exception of Philippine Airlines (PAL), and Cebu Pacific, all air carriers certified in the Philippines are banned from operating to/from the EU.
 See Air travel

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 Take out comprehensive travel and medical insurance before you travel.